bharathwajv/RewardsPlus/README.md

 ToDoLater - ok it explains itself
 GoodIdea - great ideas

 Multi tenant Use Case:

-1,Need: Employee rewards hub
+1, Need: Employee rewards hub
 2, Employees should be able to claim different kinds of rewards(eg: Amazon gift card) based on available reward tokens
 3, Reward tokens can be provided to users by leadership